justin-robinson/scoop/README.md

 #Scoop
-##Multi site php 7 framework and orm for apache 2.4+
+##Multi site php 7 framework and orm for mysql

 ######Note: still a work in progress and only for php7.
 There is a php56 branch for php 5.6 but that isn't maintained